AI Use Cases/Construction

 Per week for your sales

-Construction firms deploying this system typically see 25-40% reductions in CRM data entry labor within the first 60 days - freeing 5-8 hours per week for your sales team to prospect and qualify rather than type.
-RFI cycle times compress by 30-35% because response metadata flows directly into Procore without manual transcription delays.
-Bid accuracy improves 12-18% as historical cost data populates consistently, reducing the estimating errors that cascade into change orders.
-AIA draw approval cycles accelerate by 5-7 days on average because line items, labor classifications, and billing codes align perfectly between project accounting and submission documents - eliminating the back-and-forth that delays cash inflow.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Construction firms deploying this system typically target 25-40% reductions in CRM data entry labor within the first 60 days - freeing 5-8 hours per week for your sales team to prospect and qualify rather than type.
+The RFI target is a 30-35% faster cycle, because response metadata flows into Procore without manual transcription delays.
+Bid accuracy is scoped for a 12-18% improvement as historical cost data populates consistently, reducing the estimating errors that cascade into change orders.
+AIA draw approvals are targeted to clear 5-7 days sooner because line items, labor classifications, and billing codes align between project accounting and submission documents - eliminating the back-and-forth that delays cash inflow.

-Over 12 months, the compounding effect is substantial.
-Faster draw approvals alone typically recover 1-2% of annual revenue through improved cash conversion.
-Reduced manual entry means fewer billing disputes - your accounts receivable team processes submittals 40% faster.
-Estimators, now working with clean historical data, bid more competitively and accurately, protecting 2-3% of project margin.
-Your sales team, no longer drowning in data entry, closes 15-20% more qualified deals because they have time to actually sell.
-A mid-sized GC ($50M+ revenue) typically sees $400K - $800K in first-year ROI when accounting for labor savings, improved margins, and accelerated cash flow.
+Over 12 months, the compounding effect is where the math gets interesting.
+Faster draw approvals alone are modeled to recover $150K - $250K for a $50M+ GC through improved cash conversion - one piece of the total, not the whole of it.
+Fewer manual entries mean fewer billing disputes - the working assumption is 40% faster submittal processing in accounts receivable.
+Estimators working with clean historical data bid more accurately, protecting a targeted 2-3% of project margin.
+And a sales team no longer drowning in data entry has hours back to actually sell - we scope for 15-20% more qualified deals closed.
+A mid-sized GC ($50M+ revenue) typically targets $400K - $800K in first-year ROI when accounting for labor savings, improved margins, and accelerated cash flow.

 Target Scope